simonliuanu/PeakNote/Personas,UserStories&MVP.md

 - Pain Points: Missing or incomplete meeting documentation can lead to regulatory issues

-- PeakNote Value: Receives meeting mintues directly in Outlook that can be easily archived for audit purposes and compliance documentation.
+- PeakNote Value: Delivers meeting mintues from PeakNote to Outlook after meeting, minutes can be easily archived for audit purposes and compliance documentation.
 Ensures regulatory requirements by allowing a structured  preview before editing and shareing.

 ---